Local duality in algebra and topology: Local duality for comodules

 \subsection{Local duality for algebraic stacks}

 Stacks were introduced as a generalization of schemes with the objective of studying moduli problems.
 In many cases, they can be thought of as the quotient of a scheme by a group action.
 In what follows, we will only consider algebraic stacks as defined in \cite[Sec.~2]{naumann_stack_2007}, since they correspond, for a fixed presentation, to flat Hopf algebroids.
+Note that this is not the standard definition of an algebraic stack, as in \cite[Tag 026N]{stacks-project} or \cite{laumon_champs_2000}, for example.
 Moreover, there is a notion of quasi-coherent sheaves over a stack and it is here where the connection with comodules arises; in particular, as proven by Naumann in~\cite[Thm.~8]{naumann_stack_2007}, the category of quasi-coherent sheaves over such stacks is equivalent to the category of comodules over the corresponding Hopf algebroid.

 In light of this, it is clear that our results for comodules translate easily into a theory of local duality for algebraic stacks.
 Furthermore, we will see that under some mild extra hypothesis we can identify the torsion functor in a more explicit fashion.